tiagoh/MCW-ML-Ops-1Day/Hands-on lab/Before the HOL - MLOps.md

 1. Setup an Azure Notebooks account.

-2. Setup Azure Notebooks Project
+2. Setup an Azure Notebooks Project.

-3. Start the Notebook Server
+3. Start the Notebook Server.

 ### Task 1: Setup an Azure Notebooks account

 1. In your browser, navigate to [https://notebooks.azure.com](https://notebooks.azure.com).

-2. Select Sign In from the top, right corner and sign in using your Microsoft Account credentials.
+2. Select **Sign In** from the top, right corner and sign in using your Microsoft Account credentials.
 After a successful login, you will have implicitly created the account and are ready to continue.

 ### Task 2: Setup an Azure Notebooks project

 1. Log in to Azure Notebooks.

-2. Navigate to **My Projects** page
+2. Navigate to the **My Projects** page.

 3. Select **Upload GitHub Repo**.